Lightweight walking is a minimalist pursuit involving a delightful trade-off between the weight, strength and cost of equipment.

 - Multiple external attachment loops which can snag.

 Osprey have provided a backpack for review.
-The above Wild Earth link is an affiliate link, meaning The Bushwalking Blog receives a small percentage of any sales (but you don’t pay a dollar more).
+The above purchase link is an affiliate link, meaning The Bushwalking Blog receives a small percentage of any sales (but you don’t pay a dollar more).
 None of this has any effect on the opinions provided in this review.

 Have you tried the Osprey Exos 48 Backpack?
 Got any questions or comments?
 Let us know by commenting below.